JorgeluizAndrade/JorgeluizAndrade/README.md

 <h2 align="left">Hi 👋!
 I'm Jorge Luiz, a <br>Back-End Developer from Brazil.</h2>

-<p align="left"> I have over 1 year of experience in software development, currently offering my services as a freelancer.
+<p align="left"> I have over 2 year of experience in software development, currently I specializing in build software's scalables.
 Throughout my journey, I’ve worked on numerous projects, overcoming challenges of varying complexity.
-I am proficient in technologies such as Java, Spring Boot, SQL, TypeScript, and NestJS.
+I specializing in technologies such as Java, Spring Boot & Cloud, MySQL, Docker and API'S RestFul.
 I am also pursuing a degree in Computer Science and have strong English skills, both in speaking and writing.

 To stay ahead of the curve, I actively participate in developer communities and events, keeping up with the latest trends in technology.